jaimerodriguez/XRDiary/NewtonVR_WinMR_GettingStarted.md

 # NewtonVR

 [NewtonVR](http://newtonvr.com) is an interaction system for building VR experiences in Unity3d.
 It is free and open source.
-Fork it from this [github repo](https://github.com/TomorrowTodayLabs/NewtonVR).
+Fork it from this [GitHub repo](https://github.com/TomorrowTodayLabs/NewtonVR).

-Newton supports motion controller interactions like grab, drop, throws, etc. physics for the interactions are [mass-based ](http://www.vrinflux.com/newton-vr-physics-based-interaction-on-the-vive/).
+Newton supports motion controller interactions like grab, drop, throws, etc. physics for the interactions are [mass-based](http://www.vrinflux.com/newton-vr-physics-based-interaction-on-the-vive/).

 ## Platforms/SDKs supported
 Oculus Rift, SteamVR, and Windows Mixed Reality.

 ## Features supported
-- Hands Interactionss:grab, throw, use.
+- Hands Interactions: grab, throw, use.
 - Teleporting & pointers
 - Supports a few 3D controls & physical UI elements (e.g. button, switch, lever, letter spinner)
 - Basic Unity UI (Canvas) input module
 - Collision Sound framework

-## Windows MR getting started walk through (15-20 minutes)
+## Windows MR getting started walkthrough (15-20 minutes)

-NewtonVR support for Windows MR is seamless, but their docs have not been updated.
+NewtonVR support for Windows MR is seamless, but this is not (yet) documented.
 Getting started should be easy; here is a walkthrough just in case.

 ### Importing the packages
-1. Create a new Unity project, or open your existing project.
+1. Create a new Unity project, or open your existing one	.
 2. You will need to get NewtonVR version 1.4 or later.
-Today, you can do that by cloning from github, since Unity Asset store has an older version.
+Today, you can do that by cloning from GitHub, since Unity Asset store has an older version.
 **git clone https://github.com/TomorrowTodayLabs/NewtonVR**
-Note: Cloning the project downloads the source code, but within it a package is downloaded too.
-If you prefer not to clone, get package directly from repo.
+Note: Cloning the project downloads the source code and a Unity package is downloaded too.
+If you prefer not to clone, get package directly from repo as a file download.
 3. Import the NewtonVR package into your Unity project.

 	**In Unity, select Assets -> Import Package -> Custom Package**